GregKorf/HotelBookingApp/README.md

 TO-DO 🚧⏳🔄🔜

-- Implement the booking system in different bussiness logic way
+- Implement the booking system with more proper bussiness way
 - Add room update/create on the frontend
 - Add booking status update on the frontend